ems-project/elasticms-dev-docker/README.md

 ``
 wsl -d docker-desktop
+sysctl -w vm.max_map_count=262144
+``

+I still not found a way to persist that config, yet.
+Here are some commands to persists it, but they don't seam to work:

+``
+wsl -d docker-desktop
 echo "vm.max_map_count=262144" >> /etc/sysctl.conf
 echo "echo 262144 > /proc/sys/vm/max_map_count" >> /etc/rc.local
 ``

-Then restart Docker.
-You'll have to redo this on each updates of the Docker-Dektop image.
+Even if they work, you'll have to redo this on each updates of the Docker-Dektop image.

 ## Baby step